siecp-1001/siecp-1001/README.md

 - 👋 Hi, I’m @siecp-1001
-- 👀 I’m interested in cyber security und machine Learning
+- 👀 I’m interested in cyber security , machine Learning and webdevelopment

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me eerabo748@gmail.com